 Minister's Media Release Cyber Security CRC

 WA Hub of MTPConnect

-On 3 July 2018 the State Government announced support of $1.2 million to establish a medical technology, biotechnologies and pharmaceuticals innovation hub to grow Western Australia's life sciences sector and support local jobs.
+The State Government, through the New Industries Fund, committed $1.2 million, over four years, to establish a medical technology, biotechnologies and pharmaceuticals innovation hub, WA MTP(Med Tech Pharma)Connect Hub, to grow Western Australia's life sciences sector and support local jobs.

 Data Science Innovation Hub